-Advanced Therapies and Expert Care In Germany
+Advanced Therapies for Brain Cancer and Expert Care In Germany

-Precision Neurosurgery
+Precision Neurosurgery for Brain Cancer

 Proton Therapy for Brain Cancer

-Advanced Radiation Therapy
+Advanced Radiation Therapy for Brain Cancer

-Dendritic Cell Therapy
+Dendritic Cell Therapy for Brain Cancer

-Among all innovative treatments in Germany, one of the most groundbreaking is based on dendritic cells - the key "messengers" of the immune system.
+Among all innovative treatments in Germany, one of the most groundbreaking is based on dendritic cells—the key "messengers" of the immune system.
 The significance of this discovery was recognized with the 2011 Nobel Prize in Physiology or Medicine, underscoring how fundamental dendritic cells are in controlling cancer [3].

-In this approach, doctors isolate dendritic cells from a patient’s blood, expose them in the lab to proteins taken from the patient’s tumor tissue, and then reintroduce these activated dendritic cells into the body.
+In this approach, doctors isolate dendritic cells from a patient’s blood, expose them in the lab to proteins taken from the patient’s blood or tumor tissue, and then reintroduce these activated dendritic cells into the body.
 Once inside, they "train" immune cells to recognize and attack glioblastoma cells and other brain tumor cells.
 However, a major obstacle to the therapeutic vaccination of glioblastoma with dendritic cells is that the antitumoral immune response must be elicited in the context of immunosuppression.
 This means that while the tumor actively suppresses immune activity, the therapy is designed to overcome this barrier and restore the body’s natural defense mechanisms.

 Advantages of dendritic cell therapy for brain cancer include:

-For patients with malignant brain tumors, this therapy offers not just a chance to slow progression but also hope for extended life expectancy with preserved neurological function.
+For patients with malignant brain tumors, this therapy offers not just a chance to slow down progression but also hope for extended life expectancy with preserved neurological function.

-Supportive Chemotherapy and Targeted Therapy
+Supportive Chemotherapy and Targeted Therapy for Brain Cancer

-Immunotherapy Treatment
+Immunotherapy Treatment for Brain Cancer

 Advantages of immunotherapy: